bihealth/sodar-server/docs_manual/source/ui_alerts.rst

 Administrator Alerts
 ====================

 SODAR administrators can issue alert messages to all users.
 Admin alerts can be used to inform users about e.g. upcoming downtime.
-These alerts are visible as a permanent blue bar which can not be dismissed.
+Similarly to application-specific alerts, admin alerts are visible as a blue bar at the top of the page, and can be dismissed by clicking the cross on the right.
 Some alerts can contain additional detailed information, which can be accessed by the :guilabel:`Details` link.
 By default, administrator alerts are also sent out to users as email.

 .. figure:: _static/sodar_ui/alert_admin.png
     :align: center
-    :scale: 50%
+    :scale: 35%

     Admin alert